facontidavide/Behavior-Tree/docs/SequenceNode.md

 # Sequences

 A __Sequence__ ticks all it's children, from left to right, as long as they return SUCCESS.
-If any child returns FAILURE, the sequence is suspended.
+If any child returns FAILURE, the sequence is aborted.

-Here we introduce different kinds of TreeNodes:
+Here we introduce different kinds of sequence nodes:

 - SequenceNode
 - SequenceStarNode